hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 The protocol facilitates audit competitions to quickly secure smart contracts by having auditors compete, thereby reducing auditing costs and accelerating submissions.
 This aligns with their mission of fostering a robust, secure, and scalable Web3 ecosystem through decentralized security solutions​.

-## Wise Lending One liner
+## About Wise Lending

-Decentralized liquidity market that allows users to supply crypto assets and start earning a variable APY from borrowers
+Wise Lending is a decentralized liquidity market that allows users to supply crypto assets and start earning a variable APY from borrowers

 ## About Hats Audit Competition

 Hats Audit Competitions offer a unique and decentralized approach to enhancing the security of web3 projects.
 Leveraging the large collective expertise of hundreds of skilled auditors, these competitions foster a proactive bug hunting environment to fortify projects before their launch.
-Unlike traditional security assessments, Hats Audit Competitions operate on a time-based and results-driven model, ensuring that only successful auditors are rewarded for their contributions.
+Unlike traditional security assessments, Hats Audit Competitions operate on a time-based and results-driven model, that ensures that only successful auditors are rewarded for their contributions.
 This pay-for-results ethos not only allocates budgets more efficiently by paying exclusively for identified vulnerabilities but also retains funds if no issues are discovered.
 With a streamlined evaluation process, Hats prioritizes quality over quantity by rewarding the first submitter of a vulnerability, thus eliminating duplicate efforts and attracting top talent in web3 auditing.
 The process embodies Hats Finance's commitment to reducing fees, maintaining project control, and promoting high-quality security assessments, setting a new standard for decentralized security in the web3 space​​.

 ## Competition Details